RubyAfterAll/spicerack/README.md

 ⚠️ Reminder: Add the magic comment to the top of all the generated ruby files!

 - Delete `Gemfile`
+- Create a `CHANGELOG.md` and make the first entry
 - Edit `lib/GEM/version.rb` to add the comment line
 - Edit `README.md` to add badges and update contributor
 - Edit `Rakefile` to add GEM to the `SPICERACK_GEMS` constant